idptools/starling/README.md

 ```bash
 nvidia-smi
 ```
-Which should return information about your GPU, NVIDIA driver version, and your CUDA version at the top.
+This should return information about your GPU, NVIDIA driver version, and your CUDA version at the top.

 Please see the [PyTorch install instructions](https://pytorch.org/get-started/locally/) for more info.